stephenfabian/Rails-Engine/README.md

 ## About
 This project exposes data that powers an E-Commerce Application, and is designed according to a service-oriented architecture.
 This API exposes data related to merchants, items, and items associated to merchants.
-The front and back ends of this application are separate and communicate via APIs.
+The front and back-end of this application are separate and communicate via APIs.

 Link to the FE application that consumes this API [here](https://github.com/stephenfabian/rails_engine_fe)